 The Landis hydraulic ram pump design is a considerable improvement over traditional hydraulic ram pumps, as it basically eliminates this cause of failure and poor operation.
 In the Landis design, the waste valve and guide is replaced by a polished glass ball which closes against a thick rubber seat.
 The ball rests in a sort of cage, and when the flow of water past it is sufficient, it is carried upward against the rubber seat, thus stopping the flow, and causing a water hammer pressure pulse in the drive pipe.
 This pressure pulse opens the check valve beneath the ballast tank which causes water to flow into the ballast tank until the pressure pulse is dissipated.
 The check valve then closes, the waste valve ball drops, and the cycle repeats.
 Since the waste valve ball is round, it will wear evenly (if it ever wears at all), so it will always seal well against the rubber seat.
 The frequency setting of the Landis hydraulic ram pump is adjusted by loosening a nut on the bottom of the clack/waste valve cylinder, turning the shaft to raise or lower the cage holding the glass ball, and then tightening the nut after the required operating frequency is achieved.
-Raising the cage increases the operational frequency and lowering the cage decreases the operational frequency.
+Raising the cage increases the operational frequency.

 Harry Landis built the first hydraulic ram pump of this type in 1980 at his Finca Ixobel hydraulic ram pump testing site which had no electricity.
 They are now a hotel, restaurant and tourist destination as well as a working farm.
 This installation site has a 5 foot dam on a natural artesian spring which supplies all their water needs.
 Originally in the 1970s, there were two standard type hydraulic ram pumps, which worked adequately, but required frequent maintenance and valve replacement.
 After some 5 years of repairing and working with these standard type hydraulic ram pumps, Harry Landis came up with this new design.
 His first such hydraulic ram pump is still working there, as well as several other similar ones which replaced the original standard type hydraulic ram pumps.
 Together, they pump around 2800 gallons per day to a storage tank about 25 feet above the pumps.
-Click HERE to see a YouTube video of the original Landis hydraulic ram pump operating.
 Click HERE to see a YouTube video of our own personal Landis hydraulic ram pump operating.
-Click HERE to see a YouTube video of our customer's Landis hydraulic ram pump operating.
+Click HERE to see a YouTube video of one of our customer's Landis hydraulic ram pump operating.